lydiachen01/print-spot/README.md

 Objective: Create an interactive map, using the OpenStreetMap API, that shows the general location of a functioning campus printer, closest to your current location.
 Additional features include printer type (color printer or only black/white) and a self-report option (e.g., out of paper, low on ink, and other troubleshooting issues).

-Tech Stack: OpenStreetMap API, Leaflet.JS, HTML/CSS, Typescript, React
+Tech Stack: OpenStreetMap API, MapTiler API, Leaflet.JS, Typescript, React, TailwindCSS, NodeJS, NextJS

 Start Date: 03/23/2024